chirag1992m/AdversarialShortestPathGame/README.md

 over the full game to make their move or the bot will run out of time and the game will end abruptly.
-- If P or A makes a move involving an edge or position which does not exist or cannot be traversed or the cost factor by adversary is wrong, their move will silently be ignored.
+- If P or A makes a move involving an edge or position which does not exist or cannot be traversed, their move will silently be ignored.
 - Cost of every edge initially is 1.0
+- By Default, the adversary would like the increase the cost of the edge as maximum as possible.
+Thus, given an edge by the adversary, the cost is scaled by 1 + max(sqrt(k_1), sqrt(k_2)) where k_1 and k_2 are the minimum path lengths to the end node from nodes of the given edge.

 ## Platform Requirement
 - Python >= 2.7